How to become a marine engineering technician

 College

-You could take a course to get some of the skills you need.
+You could take a college course to get some of the skills and knowledge you'll need to get a trainee technician job.

 - T Level in Maintenance, Installation and Repair for Engineering and Manufacturing